tanveer-hussain/Embedded-Vision-for-MVS/README.md

 ## Models

-Trained weights for tiny yolo can be downloaded from given link as follows:
+Trained weights for tiny yolo can be downloaded from given link:
 - https://pjreddie.com/darknet/yolo/

 ## suspicious-objects-detection